Flowering trees-pink shower tree-

 The Pink Shower Tree-Shape And Size

-Expect this small tree to reach a height of 30′.
+Expect the Cassia bakeriana to reach a height of 30′.
 It has strong arching branches and an open spreading crown consisting of feathery compound leaves.
-The appearance is umbrella-like and the bark is smooth and gray.
+The overall shape and appearance of the tree is umbrella-like and the bark is smooth and gray.

 Pink Showers Of Blossoms

 The fragrant flowers, in pink/purple, have yellow stamens.
+(Note them in the image above.)
 They grow in racemes 4″-10″long.
 Full and rich with color, each raceme holds 20-40 flowers!
-The three-inch flowers wrap around and enclose the twigs.
+Also notice how the three-inch flowers wrap around and enclose the twigs.
 The flowers fade to pale pink and almost white, enhancing the connection to cherry trees.
-When not in bloom the foliage is graceful and, attractive.
+When not in bloom the foliage is graceful and, attractive, important for year-round appearance.

 Soft Green, Compound Foliage

 The leaves are one foot in length, feathery, curving, and blue-green in color.
-The crown is open and spreading with strong arching branches.
-The bark is smooth and gray.
+An open and spreading crown has strong arching branches and the bark is smooth and gray.

 Today expect to see the tree grown as an ornamental in tropical and subtropical areas of the world.

 The tree is native to forested areas of Thailand and Myanmar, formerly Burma.
 It is a warm climate tree, with a northern region of zone 9b.
-In the US it will be useful in a fairly small territory but within its territory, it looks very useful.
+This means that in the US it will be useful in a fairly small territory but within its territory, it looks very useful.

 How Can I Use It

-This is a desirable lawn or border tree.
-In the community, it is used as an avenue tree, in public spaces, and along streets.
+The Cassia bakeriana is a desirable lawn or border tree.
+In the community, it is used as an avenue tree, and in public spaces.
 From experts, I talk to, It has the potential to add substantial color and style to our communities.
 It will be interesting to see it grow in use.

 The pink shower tree is remarkably undemanding.
-Ensure that it has a sunny location and good drainage and you are nearly home!
+Before planting ensure that it has a sunny location and good drainage and you are nearly home!

 Pests And Diseases

-There are no major pests and diseases of this tree.
+There are no major pests and diseases of this tree known to us.

 How Can I Buy One?